flatironinstitute/sciware/20_Documentation/main.md

 ## The Triangle: API, Test, Documentation

-Q: What order should you write these in?
+Q: What order should you write these in?\
-A: Write them all at once!
+A: Write them all at once!\
-Good practices are mutually interdependent (Jeff makes this point every SciWare)
+Good practices are mutually interdependent (Jeff makes this point every Sciware)

 Alex recommends: write doc first, then test, only then function body!
  - this gets the brain thinking about what task you want to do first